FunnelKit Automations perfectly integrates with WooCommerce and works like a charm. You'll see the WooCommerce as an option in the events:

 Here's a list of cart-related rules that you can use in your automation to make your campaigns more relevant.

-You can create your abandonment sequence based on the cart total, the items in the cart, category, coupons used or not, and some more.
+You can create your abandonment sequence based on the cart total, the items in the cart, category, cart items tags, coupons used, coupon text, all cart items purchased in the past, cart contains any coupons and cart item count.

 See the range of product-related rules that you can use to set up automations.